40 Tips For Women Who Want to Lose Weight After 40

 Boost Your Calcium Intake

 Want to maximize your fat-burning potential after 40?
 Start by making sure you’re getting plenty of calcium in your diet.
-The results of a study conducted at the University of Tennessee, Knoxville reveal that obese women who consumed more calcium lost 11 pounds of body fat in over a 12-month period.
+The results of a study conducted at the University of Tennessee, Knoxville reveal that obese women who consumed more calcium (via three servings of yogurt) lost 11 pounds of body fat in over a 12-month period.
 Even better, increasing your calcium intake can help increase the strength of your bones, reducing your risk of a fall or fracture.

 Opt For Organic Foods

 Eager to shave off a few pounds after your 40th birthday?
 Start by opting for organic produce instead of the conventionally-grown stuff.
-Research conducted at the Centre for Research in Environmental Epidemiology reveals that organochlorine pesticides can alter the levels of thyroid hormone in the human bloodstream, potentially increasing weight gain and causing thyroid health issues.
+A review in Interdisciplinary Toxicology summarized that organochlorine pesticides can alter the levels of thyroid hormone in the human bloodstream, potentially increasing weight gain and causing thyroid health issues.
 Considering that older women are already at an increased risk for thyroid problems, like hypothyroidism and Hashimoto’s thyroiditis, it’s a good idea to go organic ASAP.

 Make Whole Grains a Priority